shusko/nixos_config/README.md

 ## Creating a new User

 To make a new user, create a new nix module under `./users/my_new_user` with entry point `default.nix`.
-Your user be managed by [home-manager](https://nixos.wiki/wiki/Home_Manager).
+Your user should be managed by [home-manager](https://nixos.wiki/wiki/Home_Manager).
 Add home-manager as a Nix Module into your host config and import your user module into home-manager users.
 Follow the existing code as a guide in `flake.nix`.

 ## Creating a new Host